grantcodes/micropub/README.md

 - `me` - The url of the user you are authenticating with
 - `clientId` - The url of your micropub client
 - `redirectUri` - The redirect url of your micropub client from indieauth.
 This is the page where you will get the code to exchange for an access token.
+- `state` - A custom identifier to validate a response from the auth endpoint
 - `scope` - The scope of the micropub client.
 Defaults to "post create delete update"
 - `token` - The authorization token
 - `authEndpoint` - The authorization endpoint